 It’s great doing events with someone else – you get to bounce ideas off each other, as well as providing a bit of support.
 Sam and I will be doing more events together at some point soon.

 I was thrilled to see Whitchurch School in Hampshire have been reading Monster and Chips as part of their Year 4 book group.
-You can read all about it here.
 The readers have been creating their own monsters and even making up their own ‘delicious’ menu:

 - Bashed Beetleburger AND CHIPS

 - Eyeball soup with slug slime chips

 - Bogey burger gravy AND CHIPS